NativeScript/docs-v7/core-concepts/properties.md

 > Note: Make sure that put your `register` call **after** your class definition or you will get an exception.

-## Platform-specific code
+## Platform-Specific Code

 Now let’s define the platform-specific code

 _my-button.android.ts_
 ```
-import { MyButtonBase, textProperty, myOpacityProperty } from "./my-button-base";
+import { MyButtonBase, textProperty, myOpacityProperty } from "./my-button.common";

 let clickListener: android.view.View.OnClickListener;

 // NOTE: ClickListenerImpl is in function instead of directly in the module because we
 // want this file to be compatible with V8 snapshot.
 When V8 snapshot is created
 // JS is loaded into memory, compiled & saved as binary file which is later loaded by
-// android runtime.
-Thus when snapshot is created we don't have android runtime and
+// Android runtime.
+Thus when snapshot is created we don't have Android runtime and
 // we don't have access to native types.
 function initializeClickListener(): void {
     // Define ClickListener class only once.